 - Strengthening inter-agency and community partnerships

-The next facilitator training for our Parenting When Separated programme starts on 2nd November 2020 and consists of three online workshops, delivered via Zoom.
+The next facilitator training for our Parenting When Separated programme starts on 28th November 2023 and consists of three online workshops, delivered via Zoom.
 Participants are also invited to complete a short assignment between workshops.
 The training schedule is below and further details are available here!

 The Parents Plus facilitator trainings are open to qualified education, mental health and community professionals who work with families.

 Our programmes are successfully delivered with impressive outcomes in a variety of Primary Care, School, Health, Disability and Mental Health settings.